SnellerInc/sneller/doc/sneller-SQL.md

 for which the field `val` is the number 3, the string `'foo'`, or the value `NULL`.

-The `IN` operator can also accept a subquery that can be coerced to a list of scalars on the right-hand-side:
+The `IN` operator can also accept a sub-query that can be coerced to a list of scalars on the right-hand-side:

 ```sql